 - Nordic countries are not examples of communistic countries, as they offer full property rights, multiple parties, and entrepreneurship with only business licenses.
 They have mixed socialist and capitalist economic systems.

 - Marxism or Maoism is the central political and economic rules for global communism. “a theory in which class struggle is a central element in the analysis of social change in Western societies.
 And an economic system based on the private ownership of the means of production and distribution of goods, characterized by a free competitive market and motivation by profit.” – Encarta

 - “Democratic Socialism” is not a workable system for global communism, as it makes no sense.
-Anyways, it sounds more like our current American system of mixed capitalism and socialism, which is not working.
+Anyway, it sounds more like our current American system of mixed capitalism and socialism, which is not working.

 - The ideology of Americanism is contained in its Constitution and within the Bill of Rights.